PATIENT NOTICE: (Updated 11th January 2021)

 I am sure you can all agree with us that we all find ourselves in very worrying and frustrating times.
 We have a duty of care to all patients and staff during the Corona virus "Delay Phase".
 Your safety and the safety of staff is our absolute priority.
 All staff are working very differently to deliver the first class health care we always aspire to achieve and we understand that this is a huge change for you as a patient.

-Therefore, to ensure the safety of patients and staff, the clinical team have decided that all patients who want to see a doctor or nurse, will receive a telephone consultation and not a face to face appointment.
-All our appointments (morning and afternoon) are now released at 8am, during lock down we have disbanded the release of afternoon appointments at 12noon.
+Therefore, to ensure the safety of patients and staff, the clinical team have decided that all patients who want to see a doctor or nurse, will receive a telephone consultation in the first instance.
+All our appointments (morning and afternoon) are now released at 8am.

 If the clinician can not diagnose and prescribe over the telephone, you may be given an appointment to attend the surgery for a face to face appointment.